-Featuring seitan, vegetables, baby corn, and mushrooms, this Buddha’s Delight recipe replicates a Chinese restaurant menu favorite.
+Featuring seitan, vegetables, baby corn, and mushrooms, this Buddha’s Delight recipe replicates a traditional recipe that has become a Chinese restaurant menu favorite.
 It’s an easy and delicious vegan dish to copycat at home!

-Inspired by a Chinese restaurant vegetarian classic, this dish is enhanced with protein-packed seitan with a plethora of veggies and a richly flavored sauce.
+This dish is enhanced with protein-packed seitan and a plethora of veggies, enveloped in a richly flavored sauce.
 Made from cooked wheat gluten, seitan is sometimes called “wheat meat,” as it resembles beef chunks.

 Dense and chewy, seitan is low in fat, high in protein, yet its earthy flavor won’t put off those who don’t care for meat.
 Seitan is available in most natural food stores, packed in a tasty broth in the same type of sealed tubs in which tofu is often sold.